 Official Purpose: Informal dining

 Cereal bowls are a standard in many American homes’ mornings since cereals are also a big part of their lives.
-If you want to make the most out of your breakfast, use this type of bowl in the morning.
-They are also bowls that you can eat practically anything in.
+If you want to make the most out of your breakfast, use this type in the morning.
+There are also basins that you can eat practically anything in.

 Cereal bowls can come in glass, ceramic, melamine, and other materials, the options are widely varied and there’s no right material for it.